kev0960/ModooCode/md/inst/fpatan.md

 |+ F +p|+ to +/2|+ /2|+/2|+/2 to +0|+ 0|NaN|
 |+ $$\infty$$ +3/4\htmlonly{*}|+/2|+/2|+/2|+ /2|+ /4\htmlonly{*}|NaN|
 |NaN NaN|NaN|NaN|NaN|NaN|NaN|NaN|
 ###  NOTES:

-FMeans finite floating-point value.
+F Means finite floating-point value.

-\htmlonly{*}Table 8-10 in the Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 1, specifies that the ratios 0/0 and $$\infty$$/$$\infty$$ generate the floating-point invalid arithmetic-operation exception and, if this exception is masked, the floating-point QNaN indefi-nite value is returned.
+ \htmlonly{*} Table 8-10 in the Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 1, specifies that the ratios 0/0 and $$\infty$$/$$\infty$$ generate the floating-point invalid arithmetic-operation exception and, if this exception is masked, the floating-point QNaN indefi-nite value is returned.
 With the FPATAN instruction, the 0/0 or $$\infty$$/$$\infty$$ value is actually not calculated using division.
 Instead, the arc-tangent of the two variables is derived from a standard mathematical formulation that is generalized to allow complex numbers as arguments.
 In this complex variable formulation, arctangent(0,0) etc. has well defined values.
 These values are needed to develop a library to compute transcendental functions with complex arguments, based on the FPU functions that only allow floating-point values as arguments.

 There is no restriction on the range of source operands that FPATAN can accept.